 What if I want to receive payments for my business on my Cash App account?

-When you sign up for a Cash App personal account, you agree to send or receive funds for personal, non-commercial purposes only.
-If you sell goods or services and want to be paid through Cash App, you should switch your account to a Cash for Business Account.
+Remember that business accounts are only for selling goods and services.
+When you sign up for a Cash App, you agree to use your personal account to send and receive funds for personal, non-commercial purposes only.
+If you want to sell goods or services and accept payments via Cash App, you can switch your account to a Cash App for Business Account.

 The information contained in these Help Center articles are a support guide and do not constitute tax advice.
 If you require tax advice, please contact a tax professional or CPA.
 Cash App cannot provide you with specific tax advice.